opsplane-services/alloy-remote-config-server/README.md

 If you would like to use TLS / MTLS or OAuth 2.0 for this gRPC server implementation, It's recommend to deploy the server to Kubernetes and use something like Istio and set the proper request authentication or authorization policies around the service.

+Note: this implementation uses `attributes` instead of `manifest` field for the remotecfg. (to be up-to-date with the alloy implementation, but this is not up-to-date with its current documentation)

 ## Configuration

 The following environment variables can be used by the application (or set throgh `.env` file):